Courses

 NCERT Solutions Class 12 English Kaliedoscope Chapter 6 Poetry Question 1

-This first question in the solution asks students to explain how the phrases ‘trees in their autumn beauty’, ‘still sky‘ and ‘October twilight’ is associated with the poet’s life.
+Explain how the phrases ‘trees in their autumn beauty’, ‘still sky‘ and ‘October twilight’ are associated with the poet’s life.

 NCERT Solutions Class 12 English The Wild Swans at Coole Question 2